BUG1989/tengine-docs-en/user_guides/quant_tool_uint8.md

-# 模型量化-非对称量化
+# Model Quantization-Asymmetric Quantization
-为了支持在 AIoT 设备上部署 int8 模型，我们提供了一些通用的 post training quantization 工具，可以将 Float32 tmfile 模型转换为 int8 tmfile 模型。
+To support the deployment of Uint8 model on AIoT equipment, we provide some general post training quantization tools, which can transform Float32 tmfile model into Uint8 tmfile model.

-## 非对称分层量化
+## Asymmetric Layered Quantization

 | Type                  | Note                                                         |
 | --------------------- | ------------------------------------------------------------ |